Maple (MPL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Maple Historical Price

-According to the latest data gathered on Maple live price page, the current price of Maple is 4.14USD.
-The circulating supply of Maple(MPL) is 1.75M MPL , giving it a market capitalization of $7.37M.
+According to the latest data gathered on Maple live price page, the current price of Maple is 1.42USD.
+The circulating supply of Maple(MPL) is 1.75M MPL , giving it a market capitalization of $2.49M.

 The Maple Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MPL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.